beacon404/NepStocks-D-Miner/README.md

 ## Features

 - Scrapes stock data for a list of specified stock symbols from the Nepal Share Market website.
-- Extracts details such as Symbol, Company, Sector, Listed Shares, Paidup Value, Total Paidup Value, Eps, and EPS date.
+- Extract details such as Symbol, Company, Sector, Listed Shares, Paidup Value, Total Paidup Value, Eps, and EPS date.
 - Stores the collected data in an Excel file named `StockData.xlsx`.
 - Appends new data to an existing Excel file if it already exists.
 - Utilizes libraries like `requests`, `BeautifulSoup`, and `pandas` for web scraping and data manipulation.